elasticio/elasticio.github.io/content/_components/hubspot/index.md

 Authentication occurs via OAuth 2.0.
 To make OAuth work, you need to [create a new OAuth2 App](creating-oauth-app-for-hubspot) in your HubSpot or use an existing OAuth2 Client during the credentials creation process.
-After granting access, you should be redirected back to our platform via a `redirect_url`.
-To do this, you will need to provide our [OAuth Callback Redirect URL](/guides/oauth-callback-redirect-url).

 {% include img.html max-width="100%" url="img/hubspot-credentials-screen.png" title="Oauth2" %}